dapr/docs/daprdocs/content/en/reference/api/health_api.md

 weight: 1000
 ---

-Dapr provides health checking probes that can be used as readiness or liveness of Dapr.
+Dapr provides health checking probes that can be used as readiness or liveness of Dapr and for initialization readiness from SDKs.

 ## Get Dapr health state

 Gets the health state for Dapr by either:
-- Waiting for a specific health check against `v1.0/healthz/outbound`; or
+- Check for sidecar health
-- Waiting for the Dapr HTTP port to become available
+- Check for the sidecar health, including component readiness, used during initialization.

 ### Wait for Dapr HTTP port to become available

-With this behavior, Dapr waits for the Dapr HTTP port to become available to
+Wait for all components to be initialized, the Dapr HTTP port to be available _and_ the app channel is initialized.
+For example, this endpoint is used with Kubernetes liveness probes.

 #### HTTP Request